5 Proven Ways Porn Harms Kids that No One Talks About

 - Help kids get their emotional needs met in healthy ways.

-- Find out what’s happening at school and click here learn about 5 ways to keep students safe.
+- Find out what’s happening at school and click here to learn 5 ways to keep students safe.

 No parent wants to talk about porn, but our kids are worth a bit of discomfort or even embarrassment.
 We can serve as important mentors for our kids if we stay connected with them and informed about the world they must grow up in.
 And if we give them the tools they need to reject porn from an early age.